 Don’t worry if you don’t have all of this equipment.
 You can also practice food photography using your smartphone and natural light from a window.
 In fact, that’s exactly how I got started in food photography and I have a post that shares iPhone Photography Tips that you might find helpful.

 Food Photography Demonstration: Garlic

 For the first demonstration, I used the following materials:

 I wanted to create a monochrome image focusing on white so the image would be bright and fresh.
 I used two strobes with soft boxes on each side of the image.
 This helped me create even light that was soft without causing harsh shadows.
-I took quick cell pictures of each of the materials to demonstrate how people might normally see these things and used my equipment to create the final image.
+I took quick cell pictures of each of the materials to demonstrate how people might normally see these things and then created the final image.

 Drink Photography Demonstration: Fake Bourbon

 For the second demonstration, I used the following materials:

-For the fake bourbon, I just mixed maple syrup and water to create the look of bourbon.
+For the fake bourbon, I mixed maple syrup and water to create the look of bourbon.
 I think it looks pretty real.
-But, why fake bourbon?
 I did this, because I wanted to save the real bourbon for sipping… not shooting.
 Good call, right? 😉

 I only used one light for this shot.
 Instead of creating a softer light, I wanted to create a direct, sunlight look with stronger shadows.
 To do this, I removed the soft box from my strobe and completely exposed the bulb.
 I adjusted the position of my light to hit the glassware in a way that produced stronger shadows.
 Then, I added a white V-flat opposite the light to bounce light back to the image.
 This helped the far side from becoming too dark and helped create a more evenly lit image.

-Below are some quick cell pictures of how people might normally see the materials I listed above, as well as my behind the scenes setup for how I shot the final image.
+Below are some pictures of how people might normally see the materials, as well as my behind the scenes setup for how I shot the final image.